xcp-ng/xcp-ng-org/docs/storage.md

 ### HBA

-You can add an HBA storage with `xe`:
+You can add a Host Bus Adapter (HBA) storage device with `xe`:

 ```
 xe sr-create content-type=user shared=true type=lvmohba name-label=MyHBAStorage device-config:SCSIid=<the SCSI id>
 ```

+This is great for passing through full hardware disks, such as an entire hard disk.

 If you have a problem with the SCSIid, you can use this alternative, carefully selecting the right drive, and checking it's visible on all hosts with the same name: